Stocks and shares ISA and tax-efficient investing

 Your annual ISA allowance

 There are 2 different types of ISAs available – a stocks and shares ISA, also known as an investment ISA, and a cash ISA.
-You can choose to hold up to the full allowance in an investment ISA or you can pay up to £5,760 into a cash ISA and hold the rest in an investment ISA.
+You can choose to hold up to the full allowance in an investment ISA or you can pay up to £5,940 (this will increase to £15,000 from 1 July) into a cash ISA and hold the rest in an investment ISA.

 ISAs offer excellent tax benefits, provided that you do pay tax, and it doesn’t matter what tax band you’re in.
 So, if you’ve not already used your ISA allowance for the current tax year, it makes sense to hold your investments in an ISA.

 You must be resident in the UK to hold an ISA, and you must be aged 16 or over to hold a cash ISA and 18 to hold an investment ISA.

 By making the most of your ISA allowance every year, you could build up a large amount over time.
 There’s no limit on the total amount you can hold in an ISA, providing you stick within each annual limit.

 You can think of it like building a house.
 Every year, you add a new row of bricks and eventually you have a tax-efficient shelter.
 And as legislation currently stands, you’ll not pay tax on any returns – now or in the future.
 Therefore, ISAs can be useful for saving for your retirement.